 - The American Diabetes Association Standards of Care for Diabetes discuss CV disease and risk management (2024).
-For patients with diabetes who are 40 to 75 years of age at higher CV risk (including those with one or more ASCVD risk factors) it is recommended to use high-intensity statin therapy to reduce LDL-C by ≥ 50% of baseline and to target an LDL-C of < 70 mg/dL.
-Also, for patients with diabetes who are 40 to 75 years of age at higher CV risk, especially those with multiple ASCVD risk factors and an LDL-C ≥ 70 mg/dL, it may be reasonable to add ezetimibe or a PCSK9 inhibitor to a maximum tolerated statin. - Guidelines for Chronic Coronary Disease from the AHA and ACC (along with other organizations) [2023] state in such patients who are judged to be at very high risk and on maximally tolerated statin therapy and an LDL-C ≥ 70 mg/dL, ezetimibe can be beneficial to further reduce the risk of a major adverse coronary event.
-Patients with chronic coronary disease who are considered to be at very high risk who have and LDL-C ≥ 70 mg/dL who are receiving maximally tolerated statins and ezetimibe, a PCSK9 monoclonal antibody can be beneficial to further reduce the risk of a major adverse coronary event. - A Scientific Statement from the AHA on Familial Hypercholesterolemia (2015), as well as other information, provide additional guidance on diagnosing familial hypercholesterolemia (e.g., HeFH).
-For HeFH, Dutch Lipid Network criteria scoring is used, as well the Simon Broome criteria.
+For patients with diabetes who are 40 to 75 years of age at higher CV risk (including those with one or more ASCVD risk factors), it is recommended to use high-intensity statin therapy to reduce LDL-C by ≥ 50% of baseline and to target an LDL-C of < 70 mg/dL.
+Also, for patients with diabetes who are 40 to 75 years of age at higher CV risk, especially those with multiple ASCVD risk factors and an LDL-C ≥ 70 mg/dL, it may be reasonable to add ezetimibe or a PCSK9 inhibitor to a maximum tolerated statin. - Guidelines for Chronic Coronary Disease from the AHA and ACC (along with other organizations) [2023] state in such patients who are judged to be at very high risk and on maximally tolerated statin therapy and with an LDL-C ≥ 70 mg/dL, ezetimibe can be beneficial to further reduce the risk of a major adverse coronary event.
+Patients with chronic coronary disease who are considered to be at very high risk who have an LDL-C ≥ 70 mg/dL who are receiving maximally tolerated statins and ezetimibe, a PCSK9 monoclonal antibody can be beneficial to further reduce the risk of a major adverse coronary event. - The European Atherosclerosis Society Consensus Statement on HoFH (2023) states that HoFH should be suspected if untreated LDL-C levels are > 400 mg/dL.
+Other suggestions of HoFH involve cutaneous or tendon xanthomas before 10 years of age and/or untreated elevated LDL-C levels consistent with HeFH in both parents.
+Of note, in the digenic form, one parent may have normal LDL-C levels and the other may have LDL-C levels consistent with HoFH.
+Lipid-lowering therapy should be initiated with high-intensity statin therapy and ezetimibe.
+A PCSK9 inhibitor can be added as well.
+If the patient does not achieve LDL-C goals, other agents can be added (e.g., Juxtapid® [lomitapide capsules], Evkeeza® [evinacumab-dgnb intravenous infusion]).
+Lipoprotein apheresis may also be considered.
+The goal is to reduce LDL-C to < 115 mg/dL in children and adolescents, < 70 mg/dL in adults if no major ASCVD risk factors are present, and < 55 mg/dL if patients have ASCVD or major ASCVD risk factors. - A Scientific Statement from the AHA on Familial Hypercholesterolemia (2015), as well as other information, provide additional guidance on diagnosing familial hypercholesterolemia (e.g., HoFH, HeFH).
+For HeFH, Dutch Lipid Network criteria scoring is used, as well as the Simon Broome criteria.